adnanbarwaniwala/Vision-for-the-Blind/README.md

 - **ask_model_about_surroundings**: Queries the vision model to describe the image.
 - **model_response_to_audio**: Converts the model’s text response to audio.
 - **autoplay_audio**: Automatically plays the generated audio response.

-## Contributing

-Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md) to get started.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact